-The best sunglasses for every budget, style and face shape—from Ray-Ban to Mango
+The best sunglasses for every budget, face shape and season

-As we move towards spring the sunglasses trends 2022 has to offer come to the fore.
 Of course, sunglasses are more than just about style.
-Giles Edmonds, Specsavers clinical services director, warns, "UV rays can damage our vision as well as our skin—even in winter.
+Giles Edmonds, Clinical Services Director for Specsavers, warns, "UV rays can damage our vision as well as our skin - even in winter.
 Prolonged UV exposure has been linked to cataracts, macular degeneration, and even some types of eye cancer.
-Sunglasses are not just fashion accessories—it’s particularly important that you wear a good pair that offer high levels of UV protection."
+Sunglasses are not just fashion accessories - it’s particularly important that you wear a good pair that offers high levels of UV protection."

-When it comes to buying the best sunglasses style for you, consider the frequency you'll wear them (if you do indeed own multiple pairs).
-A classic shape will complement a capsule wardrobe and look glam with your best winter coat.
-While a fabulous statement pair will make a stylish impact with your bathing suit on holiday—whatever you're after, there’s a perfect pair for everyone out there.
+When it comes to buying the best sunglasses for you, consider how frequently you'll wear them (if you do indeed own multiple pairs).
+A classic square shape will complement a capsule wardrobe and look glam with your best winter coat, while a statement cat eye pair will make a stylish impact with your swimwear on holiday.
+Whatever you're after, there’s a perfect pair for everyone out there.

 Specifications